 However, there are many hidden expenses that should be taken into consideration when evaluating the total cost of such an incident.

 For instance, you may need to rent a car while yours is being repaired or replaced; this expense could add up quickly .

 If you were injured in the crash, you may need to take time off work or hire someone to help with household duties.
 Medical bills, insurance costs, and loss of income from missed work can all add up over time.

 Furthermore, an accident can impact your overall quality of life.
 You may have permanent physical impairments that require ongoing treatment and rehabilitation.
 In addition, the emotional trauma of a crash can leave its mark on your mental health.

-It is important to consider the hidden costs of a car accident in order to make sure you are adequately compensated for all expenses related to the incident.
+Consider the hidden costs of a traffic accident in order to make sure you are adequately compensated for all expenses related to the incident.
 This may include seeking compensation for lost wages, medical bills, and emotional distress.